White Sox vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will hand the ball to Tony Gonsolin (3-1) for his ninth start of the season.
+- The Dodgers' Clayton Kershaw (8-4) will make his 14th start of the season.

-- In eight starts this season, he's earned a quality start in two of them.

-- Gonsolin will look to finish five or more innings for the seventh start in a row.
+- Kershaw will look to finish five or more innings for the fourth start in a row.

-- He has four appearances this season with zero earned runs allowed out of his eight chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 13 chances this season.

 |Opponent